kode4food/ale/docstring/if.md

 usage: "(if pred then else?)"
 tags: ["conditional"]
 ---
-If the evaluated predicate is truthy (not _false_, not _nil_), the *then* form is evaluated and returned, otherwise the *else* form, if any, will be evaluated and returned.
+If the evaluated predicate is truthy (not _#f_ (false) or the empty list), the *then* form is evaluated and returned, otherwise the *else* form, if any, will be evaluated and returned.

 #### An Example